-Part 1: How to Better Understand Your Customers and Become Their Champions
+Part 1: How to Understand Customers and Be Their Champions

 Creating strong relationships with your customers isn’t something that happens overnight.
 And, every customer has a unique personality and perspective on business relationships.
 Ever been around a group of young pups?
 They may have the same parents and even look alike (i.e. adorable with tiny floppy ears) but talk about some unique personalities!
 It takes time and effort to understand individual pups and businesses alike, but once you do the end result is very rewarding.

 How should you proceed in better understanding your customers so you can build a stronger bond with them?
 Here are some key steps:

 Step 1 - Schedule time to sit down and listen to triumphs and struggles.
 Unless you’re a psychic, it’s difficult to know exactly what a customer likes and dislikes about your business.
 Simply put, you need to sit down and talk with them to create a foundation for your relationship.
 Pay close attention to what they say, including tone and eye contact, and keep track of what topics spark joy and which ones are pain points.